AR7016 - Design Research (2018/19)

-1. A Portfolio which will demonstrate through appropriate modes of documentation:
+A Portfolio which demonstrates, through appropriate modes of documentation:

-• development of a well informed research methodology or methodologies through the systematic use of a set/s of techniques for data gathering, analysis and progressive testing against results;
+• development of a well-informed research methodology through the systematic use of techniques for data-gathering, analysis and testing against results;

 • presentation of design research to proto-publishing or exhibition standard.

-2. A written abstract of approximately 1000 words which establishes the strategies, scope and evaluation criteria for the Thesis, of which this is a pre-requisite.
+A written abstract (of approximately 1000 words) which establishes the strategies, scope and evaluation criteria for the Design Thesis, of which this is a pre-requisite.